stuycs-gh-classrooms/nxtm-p01-pd10-teamteamteam/README.md

 - METHODS
 display
-move (lets you move player x cor +-) collision (if player is hit by alien projectile, game ends (assuming only 1 life)).
+move (lets you move player x cor +-) collision (if player is hit by alien projectile a certain nuber of times, game ends ).
+--> ex. have an int for lives that decreases by 1 if collison == true. when that int == 0 game ends.

 alien